birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ### Experiment with Direct Tag Matching

-Once the foundation is in place, the next logical step would be to design simple user connection rules for the system and then letting users start creating tags and tag relationships.
+Once the foundation is in place, the next logical step would be to design simple user connection rules for the system and then let users start creating tags and tag relationships.
 When creating their profiles, they could select existing tags or create new ones.

 Pro tip: Always show users existing tags before letting them create new ones.
 This dramatically reduces redundancy and helps build a cleaner dataset.